agh-glk/fcs/docs/source/server/link_db.rst

       Name of database storing the :py:attr:`found_links` structure.

+   .. py:attribute:: PRIORITY_QUEUE_DB

+      Suffix of name of database storing the :py:attr:`priority_queue` structure.

    .. py:attribute:: found_links

       Structure with links and crawled content of web sites pointed by these links.
 This structure is based on the Neo4j graph database.

    .. py:attribute:: priority_queue_db_name